Smoothed Analysis of Learning from Positive Samples: Introduction

-The algorithm runs in time $\poly(n)$. \end{inftheorem} Therefore, efficient PIU learning is possible when the optimal hypothesis $\optset$ has a low complexity in the sense that low-degree polynomials can well approximate it under distributions $\cDgiven$ (\cref{def:poly_approx}).
-The degree of polynomials $k$ required typically scales as $k = \poly\inparen{\nfrac{1}{\eps}}$.
-This exponential dependence on $\nfrac{1}{\eps}$ is necessary for any SQ algorithm (such as the one in \cref{mainthm:algo}) due to a recent lower bound by \citet*{diakonikolas2024statistical} (see \cref{rem:SQlowerbound} for details).
+The algorithm runs in time $\poly(n)$. \end{inftheorem} Therefore, efficient smooth positive-only learning is possible when the optimal hypothesis $h^{\star}$ has a low complexity in the sense that low-degree polynomials whose range is bounded below can well approximate it under distributions $\cD$ (\cref{def:poly_approx}).
+The degree of polynomials $k$ required typically scales as $k = \poly\!\inparen{\nfrac{1}{\eps}}$.
+This exponential dependence on $\nfrac{1}{\eps}$ is necessary for any SQ algorithm (such as the one in \cref{mainthm:algo}) due to a recent lower bound \cite{diakonikolas2024statistical} (see \cref{rem:SQlowerbound} for details).

-Notably, \cref{mainthm:algo} only requires an approximation with respect to the accessible unlabeled distribution $\cDgiven$ and not the inaccessible distribution $\cDtrue$.
-This enables the use of recent testable learning techniques when certain sandwiching polynomials exist \cite{rubinfeld2023testing,gollakota2023momentMatching,gollakota2023universal} to ensure that the required polynomial approximation guarantee holds by, roughly, verifying that the moments of samples from $\cDgiven$ match those of a known reference distribution (see \cref{rem:testing} for details).
-Finally, we note that the requirement of $\nL_1$-approximability is natural and is required by nearly all existing computationally efficient agnostic learning algorithms. \cref{tab:computational} compares our method with prior PU Learning works.
+Notably, \cref{mainthm:algo} only requires an approximation with respect to the accessible unlabeled distribution $\cD$ and not the inaccessible distribution $\cDtrue$.
+This enables the use of recent testable learning techniques when certain sandwiching polynomials exist \cite{rubinfeld2023testing,gollakota2023momentMatching,gollakota2023universal} to ensure that the required polynomial approximation guarantee holds by, roughly, verifying that the moments of samples from $\cD$ match those of a known reference distribution (see \cref{rem:testing} for details).
+Finally, we note that the requirement of $L_1$-approximability is natural and is required by nearly all existing computationally efficient agnostic learning algorithms.
+We additionally require the range of the $L_1$-approximating polynomials to be lower bounded by some constant.
+This requirement is always satisfied whenever $L_1$-sandwiching polynomials exist but is much weaker.
+For instance, it holds for all classes with finite Gaussian surface area when $\cD$ is Gaussian \cite{2026nonNegativeApproximation}.